 Get a Bigger Tank

-The reason that your Amano is going after baby shrimps could be that you are underfeeding them.
+The reason that your amano is going after baby shrimps could be that you are underfeeding them.
 It causes a scarcity of food for them.
 They will get voracious and will devour everything that is in the tank.
-Feed your shrimps enough so they won’t have to go for every other smaller being in the habitat.
+Feed your shrimp enough so they won’t have to go for every other smaller being in the habitat.

 Every aquarist should include live plants in their aquarium.
-These live plants help in growing more algae and will become a food resource to your Amano.
-After finishing algae, your Amano will go for eating the about-to-die leaves and parts of the plants.
-This will divert your Amano’s attention from the fragile baby shrimps.
-Plants also give enough hiding space for your baby shrimps to hide and escape during danger.
+These live plants help in growing more algae and will become a food resource for your amano.
+After finishing the algae, your amano will go for eating the about-to-die leaves and parts of the plants.
+This will divert your amano’s attention from the fragile baby shrimps.
+Plants also give enough hiding space for your baby shrimps to hide and escape from danger.

 Get A Separate Tank